MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office_Apple_WhatsNewErrorAndWarning

 This event is collected for Office applications running under Apple platforms.
-The event is used to monitor the health of the What’s New feature.
+The event is used to monitor the health of the What's New feature.
 This event denotes that an error/warning occurred while parsing What's New content, pointing to potential content authoring issues.

 The following fields are collected: